MIDI Time Code Video Player for Audio WorkstationsYouTube Channel

 VidPlayMTC is a simple and efficient application for playing video synchronised to MIDI Time Code (MTC).
 It uses FFmpeg, which is an Open Source library of tools for working with video and audio data in multiple formats.
-The application runs in Microsoft Windows and is able to open and play video files in any format supported by FFmpeg (as of August 2016).
+The app runs in Microsoft Windows, Apple macOS and Linux, and is able to open and play video files in any format supported by FFmpeg.

 If you have a video file formatted with any freely licensed codec, then VidPlayMTC will probably be able to open and play it.

 VidPlayMTC is intended for studio setups where two PCs are linked via MIDI cable (or by MIDI over Ethernet ).
 A 'Server' machine runs VidPlayMTC synchonised to a MIDI stream transmitted by a 'Master' DAW.

 - Syncs to MIDI Time Code (MTC) or MIDI Clock input.

 - Facility to pick out a specific cue from a longer video reel.